-- 1. Your Essay should be 3 to 4 pages in length, double-spaced with one-inch margins.
-Your essay will be a short philosophical discussion and critique of one of the assigned topics.
-Do not summarize the text. - 2.
+- The ultimate goal of this essay is to give you the opportunity to apply the concepts of critical thinking in a formal context to an example of your choice.
+You will be expected to illustrate a recognition of logical fallacies and failures in reasoning in everyday contexts, such as advertising, social media, news reporting, political discourse, etc. - 2.
+Your essay should be 2 to 3 pages in length, double-spaced with one-inch margins.
+Do not simply summarize the text you are critiquing. - 3.
 Your essay should have a clear, concise thesis statement.
 Think of a thesis statement as the conclusion for which you will build an argument in your critical essay.
-You will be deducted marks for not including a thesis statement. - 3.
-You will be expected to use grammar, punctuation, and spelling appropriate for a university level course. - 4.
+You will be deducted marks for not including a thesis statement. - 4.
+You will be expected to use grammar, punctuation, and spelling appropriate for a university level course. - 5.
 Use whichever citation style with which you are comfortable (just use it consistently and correctly).
 You will be deducted marks for incorrect citations.